 If you’re thinking about moving abroad, I’ll be first in line to tell you to do it.
 Living abroad is the best thing I’ve done and I think any doubts you have, you should push past and make the leap anyway.

-But before I moved abroad there’s a lot of things I just plain didn’t know, or never thought about before I made the leap to living abroad.
-Maybe because my first time living abroad was more of a snowball that turned into an avalanche than a really clear decision!
+But before I moved abroad there were a lot of things I just plain didn’t know, or never thought about before I made the leap to living abroad.
+Maybe because my first time living abroad was more of a small snowball of thinking that I might do something that somehow turned into an avalanche of actually getting on a plane and going than a really clear decision!

 If someone could have told me what I should know before making the decision to move abroad, what would I have wanted to know?
 Well, probably something like the below…